Quansight/Quansight-website/README.md

   **Important note:** categories are case-sensitive.
 - `featuredImage` (required) - Object with two required properties: `src` and `alt`.
   - The `src` property
-    is a path to the featured image which is displayed both (a) on the posts gallery on the`/blog` page and (b) in rich social media preview cards (on Twitter, Slack, LinkedIn, etc.).
+    is a path to the featured image which is displayed both (a) in the posts gallery on the`/blog` page and (b) in rich social media preview cards (on Twitter, Slack, LinkedIn, etc.).
 The image should be added to the `apps/labs/public/posts/<post-name>` directory, for example, `apps/labs/public/posts/hello-world-post`.
 There is no need to provide a full image path,